 A good broker will help you negotiate your deal from initial proposals to an executed lease.
-They will facilitate communication between your company, lawyers and the landlord throughout the process, working to keep you involved, making sure you end up with a space and terms that best meets your needs.
+They will facilitate communication between your company, lawyers, and the landlord throughout the process, working to keep you involved and making sure you end up with a space and terms that best meet your needs.

 Once you’ve received initial proposals and construction estimates negotiations begin.
 Your broker should draft counter proposals for each option that still meets your needs in hopes of improving the economics and other deal terms for you.

 Most brokers will generally just offer a counter-proposal saying, “We think the rate should be $X per square foot lower.”

 At AQUILA, our tenant representation brokers back counter proposals up with market data.
 We reference our comprehensive market comps to show you not only where the market is (and try to beat it for you), but also to make our case to the landlord.
 This information gives you confidence that you are not getting taken advantage of, even in a competitive market.

 After primary negotiations with landlords, your broker will prepare a letter of intent (LOI) which outlines the commercial terms under which you are willing to enter into lease negotiations.

 An LOI outlines the key terms and conditions of the lease to be drafted and serves as a good faith agreement between the tenant and the landlord.

 Based on the LOI, the landlord will then draft a lease.
 You, your lawyer, and your broker will perform a comprehensive review of the commercial terms to verify their accurate compliance with the letter of intent and negotiate any final terms.